telerik/maui-docs/controls/datapager/page-configuration.md

 ## Page Size

 The DataPager splits the data into separate pages with a certain size.
-To specify the size of the page you have to use the `PageSize` (`int`) property.
+To specify the size of the page, use the `PageSize` (`int`) property.
 The default value is `10`.

 By using the `PageSizes` (`IList<int>`) you can specify the pages that the end user can choose from.

 ## Current Page

-The DataPager manages the current page depending on the user actions.
-In addition you can specify the current index of the DataPager by using the `PageIndex` (`int`) property.
+The DataPager manages the current page depending on the user's actions.
+In addition, you can specify the current index of the DataPager by using the `PageIndex` (`int`) property.
 The property contains the index of the currently selected page.
 The default value is `-1`.

-Here is an example with the `PageIndex` set:

 ## Page Number Range

-The DataPager allows you to define a range for the numeric buttons that display the page numbers and choose a page within that range.
+By setting a range, you can define how many numeric buttons the DataPager will render.

-To implement page number range, use the following DataPager properties:
+To implement a page number range, use the following DataPager properties:

 * `MinNumericButtonsCount` (`int`)&mdash;Specifies the minimum number of numeric buttons.
 * `MaxNumericButtonsCount` (`int`)&mdash;Specifies the maximum number of numeric buttons.